tristanMatthias/tristanmatthias-blog/assets/articles/Articles/Enter 2017 and my Social Experiment.md

 - Writing an article weekly
 - Exploring Spanish meetup groups in my new home of Melbourne
 - Attending a standup comedy course
-- Speaking publically on what I’ve learned through keeping this blog
+- Speaking publicly on what I’ve learned through keeping this blog

 I vow for a completely transparent and vulnerable process so that perhaps we  all receive something out of these writings and experiments.